PIM1206 - Premiums: lease granted on or after 25 August 1971: term of lease treated as shorter than stated

-- to a new lease (which might be on more favourable terms so as to make the ‘break’ more likely),
+- to a new lease (which might be on more favourable terms so as to make the ‘break’ more likely), or

-- to a lease of some more desirable property,
+- to a lease of some more desirable property, or

 - the right to a refund of the premium, with or without interest.

-- Abnormal benefits and payments are only taken into account if they were not conferred or made to obtain a tax advantage.
+Please note that abnormal benefits and payments are only taken into account if they were not conferred or made to obtain a tax advantage.
 The onus to show that this is the case is on the person claiming the shorter period.